amatus/gnunet-web/README.md

 2. Open http://localhost:3000/gnunet.html

 We're a long way from running GNUnet in the browser.
-Currently we have the transport and ats services running as shared workers and the peerinfo service provided by the browser window thread.
+Currently we have the topology daemon and the transport, ats, and core services running as shared workers and the peerinfo service provided by the browser window thread.

 To debug a shared worker in chrome open chrome://inspect and click the "inspect" link next to the http://localhost:3000/js/gnunet-service-transport.js